Royals overcome Ohtani's 2 HRs, 8 RBIs to beat Angels 12-11 - NewsBreak

 NEVIN TOSSED

-Nevin was ejected during a pitching change in the seventh inning after arguing vociferously with the umpiring crew.
-Nevin was angry about a debatable balk call on Halos reliever Andrew Wantz earlier in the game.
+Angels interim manager Phil Nevin was ejected during a pitching change in the seventh inning after arguing vociferously with the umpiring crew.
+The source of his anger was unclear.

 Ohtani (5-4, 3.28 ERA) looks to string together three straight mound victories in the series finale against Kansas City's Daniel Lynch (3-6, 5.19).
 Ohtani's only previous pitching start against Kansas City was back in his AL Rookie of the Year season in 2018.